waqarabbas123/Responsive_Navbar/README.md

-this is the simple navbar using html css and js
+This is the simple navbar using only html and css